hyperledger-labs/zeto/doc-site/docs/implementations/anon_nullifier_qurrency.md

 2. For each 384-byte half `ti` of `t`, compute `polyFromBytes(ti)`.
 This is the `mlkem` implementation of $\mathsf{ByteDecode}_{12}$ from the ML-KEM specification.
 It decodes the two halves of `t` back into arrays of integers.
 These two arrays can be inserted as `t[0]` and `t[1]` inside the `kyber_enc` circuit.
 3. Compute the matrix `a` as `_sampleMatrix(rho, false)`.
 In the ML-KEM specification, each entry `a[i,j]` of `a` is computed as $\mathsf{SampleNTT}(\rho \mathbin\Vert j \mathbin\Vert i)$.
 In `mlkem`, this function computes all four entries of `a` at once.
 These can then be inserted into the corresponding `a[0][0]`, `a[0][1]`, `a[1][0]`, and `a[1][1]` inside the `kyber_enc` circuit.

-After this, circuit generation is complete, and setup can continue as normal.
+After this, circuit generation is complete, and setup can continue the same as all other Zeto tokens.

 **Note**: The `_sampleMatrix` function is not exposed by the `mlkem` library for external use, so for circuit initialization, you may have to either re-implement this functionality, or temporarily modify the library to expose this.